 According to analytics firm NPD Group, sales of backup batteries for mobile devices have picked up in the two weeks that spanned July 10th until July 23rd of this year.
 That was also right around the time that the Pokemon Go mobile game was rolled out to the masses.
 Coincidence?
 Not likely, and backup battery makers can thank weirdly named little monsters (and their crazed hunters) for that.

 Those who can not get enough of playing the Pokemon Go augmented reality game but need help improving their Pokeball throwing skills might want to check out the Pokeball Aimer.
 Basically, it is a 3D printable case for iPhone devices that is designed to guide the user’s finger into a more precise position when throwing a Pokeball to capture any one of those irresistible cute monsters with even cuter names.
 Sure, your rivals might accuse you of a bit of cheating when you use the Pokeball Aimer, but hey -- all is fair in love and catching Pokemon.
+And yup, we have already come to this point.

 According to Apple, the Pokemon Go game just became the most downloaded mobile app ever in its first week of release in the history of the App Store.
 Actually, it took only four days for Pokemon Go to become the number one free mobile app in Apple’s US App Store.
 This is quite a remarkable achievement considering that the augmented reality game has not even finished rolling out yet across the globe.
+Indeed, Pokemon Go had initially been deployed in countries such as New Zealand, Australia, and the United States, and is currently being made available in other regions in Europe and Asia (the phenomenally viral game has just launched in Japan).

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals